 Step 3.
 Select an iTunes-friendly format like MP3 as output format

-Click the double up-arrow at the bottom of this program’s pane, and then go to Audio > “MP3” or “M4A” file (options can found from the Audio toolbar at the bottom of the screen).
+Click the “Output Format“, and then go to Audio > “MP3” or “M4A” file (options can found from the Audio toolbar at the bottom of the screen).
 An MP3 tends to offer a higher room of flexibility in the situation that you might want to share those audios with family or friends that happen to use non-Apple devices, whereas an M4A might still be subjected to the DRM.

 Step 4.
-Convert FLAC to iTunes on Windows (Windows 10, 8.1 supported)
+Convert FLAC to iTunes on Mac

-Hit the “Convert” button to perform FLAC iTunes conversion efficiently on Windows PC.
+When all is set, it is time to hit the Start All button to convert FLAC to MP3 on Mac.
+There is also an output destination option on the bottom left corner of the console.
+This will help locate the path or destination of the converted file.
 The process will take you some time, which mainly depends on the size of all imported FLAC files and the performance of your computer.

 Now, you can really play FLAC on iTunes, just drag and drop the output files (.mp3 files) from the output folder to iTunes music library.
-You can also sync FLAC to iPhone 6 plus, iPhone 6, iPhone 5S/5C, iPad Air 2, iPad Mini 3, iPod 5, etc. via iTunes.
+You can also sync FLAC to iPhone 13 or old series via iTunes.
 In this way, you’ll find you can import the FLAC files to iTunes without any limitation.

 Part 2: How to transfer files from PC to Mac for enjoying FLAC via iTunes on Mac OS X?